Towards Demystifying Representation Learning with Non-contrastive Self-supervision: Introduction

 \section{Introduction}

+Self-supervised learning emerges as a promising direction to learn representations without manual labels.
+As one popular approach, contrastive learning~\citep{oord2018representation,tian2019contrastive,bachman2019learning,he2020momentum,simclr} minimizes the distances between representations of two augmented views of the same data point (positive pairs), and maximizes such distances between the views of different data points (negative pairs).
+Intuitively, minimizing distances between positive pairs encourages the learned representation to be invariant under data augmentations, and maximizing distances between negative pairs helps avoid representational collapse (i.e., mapping all the data to the same representation).

-Self-supervised learning recently emerges as a promising direction to learn representations without manual labels.
-While contrastive learning~\citep{oord2018representation,tian2019contrastive,bachman2019learning,he2020momentum,simclr} minimizes the distance of representation between positive pairs, and maximizes such distances between negative pairs, recently, \emph{non-contrastive} self-supervised learning (abbreviated as \textbf{\emph{\ncssl}}) is able to learn nontrivial representation with only positive pairs, using an extra predictor and a stop-gradient operation.
-Furthermore, the learned representation shows comparable (or even better) performance for downstream tasks (e.g., image classification)~\citep{byol,chen2020exploring}.
-This brings about two fundamental questions: (1) why the learned representation does not collapse to trivial (i.e., constant) solutions, and (2) without negative pairs, what representation \ncssl learns from the training and how the learned representation reduces the sample complexity in downstream tasks.
+Recently, \emph{non-contrastive} self-supervised learning (abbreviated as \textbf{\emph{\ncssl}}) was proposed to learn representations using only positive pairs.
+Presumably, \ncssl might converge to the trivial constant representation that is a global minimizer of the loss function.
+However, in practice, \ncssl is able to learn nontrivial representation and shows remarkable performance on downstream tasks (e.g., image classification~\citep{byol,chen2020exploring}).
+This brings about two fundamental questions: (1) without negative pairs, why the learned representation does not collapse to trivial (i.e., constant) solutions, and (2) what representation \ncssl learns from the training and how the learned representation reduces the sample complexity in downstream tasks.